 I didn't know about HEOP when I first started college, and I think I was eligible.
 Can I apply now?

 No. Unfortunately, there are cases where eligible students were not aware of programs such as HEOP or who did not realize that HEOP is designed for first time college students who have not taken college courses for credit after graduation from high school.
 If you have already earned college credits, you are not eligible to receive HEOP support services.

 Now that I am an admitted HEOP student, will I (or my family) have to provide any money in order to attend Paul Smith's College?

 Yes.
 A personal, financial contribution is required from each HEOP student.
 Accepted students are responsible for:

-- Health Insurance (if you are not insured, you must buy the PSC plan)
+- Health insurance (if you are not insured, you must buy the Paul Smith's plan)

-- EFC-Estimated Family Contribution (amount is determined by your FAFSA, not all students have EFCs, this amount changes each year since FAFSA is redone each year).
+- EFC-Estimated Family Contribution.
+This amount is determined by your FAFSA.
+Not all students have EFCs, and as the FAFSA is submitted annually, the amount changes each year as well.